 You can also sign in your Apple account and set up two-factor authentication on the web page https://appleid.apple.com/.

-Tip: Once you enable two-factor authentication, if you are using our product FonePaw iPhone Data Recovery, verification code is also require when you try to recover data with iCloud backup.
+Tip: Once you enable two-factor authentication, if you are using our product FonePaw iPhone Data Recovery, verification code is also required when you try to recover data with iCloud backup (opens new window).

 Q: What If You Don't Have A Trusted Device in Hand?

 A: You can have a code sent to your trusted phone number via text or a phone call instead.
 Click "Didn't Get a Code" on the sign-in screen and choose to send a code to your trusted phone number.

 Q: What to Do If You Can't Sign in with Your Apple ID or Reset your Password?